Instagram is a force to be reckoned with.

-5) Use compelling captions.
+5) Use compelling Instagram captions.

 6) Run and promote contests.

-Create a contest with a photo that invites contestants and shows the prizes.
-Also, include a special hashtag for this contest.
+Run a contest with a photo that invites contestants and shows the prizes.
+Be sure to make a special hashtag for the contest too.
 Decide how the winners will be chosen and post the rules clearly.

-Be creative with the contest, so contestants have an opportunity to earn some money from Instagram as well, if possible, like inviting them to join an affiliate program that comes with a prize.
+Be creative with the contest so contestants have an opportunity to earn some money from Instagram too, if possible.
+You can invite them to join an affiliate program that comes with a prize.

-You can add geotags, selfie stickers, moving texts, add color overlays, texts, and face filters (just like Snapchat) to your Instagram stories.
-Be creative when delivering your message.
-Make it fun.
+There are plenty of ways you can play around with the content, like adding geotags, selfie stickers, moving texts, add color overlays, texts, and face filters (just like Snapchat) to your Instagram Stories.

 8) Post regularly.